Using Group Push

 - Find groups by rule is a helpful option when there are a large number of groups or a known naming convention for them.
 The wizard allows you to create a rule and specify its search criteria.
 Once created, the rule name is shown under the By rule filter and the found groups are listed under the Group in Okta column.

 - Once populated with selected groups, use the BulkEdit button to delete or deactivate the active groups.
 Simply select one or all of the groups from the list.

 You can also delete and deactivate specific groups by clicking the Active / Inactive status button.

 - Deactivate group push pauses the synchronization of groups, retaining their appearance in the app (for example, Box).
 In this mode, you're able to keep adding new members to the group, but those changes won't appear in the target app.

-Unlink pushed group: permanently removes the group from Okta and the app (e.g., Box).
+Unlink pushed group permanently removes the group from Okta and the app (for example, Box).
 A message appears with two options for deleting groups:

 - Delete the group in the target app — this option deletes the group and all its associated memberships.